pinojs/pino-opentelemetry-transport/examples/trace-context/README.md

 ## Running the example

-1. Run the [docker compose file](/docker-compose.yaml) in the root of the repo, which will boot the OTLP collector.
+1. Run the [docker compose file](/docker-compose.yaml) in the root of the repo, which will boot the OTLP collector:
 `docker compose up`

 2. Run the http server by [preloading](https://opentelemetry.io/docs/instrumentation/js/getting-started/nodejs/#run-the-instrumented-app) the instrumentation code.